marcusoftnet/marcusoftnet.github.io/_posts/2022-08-19-deploying-net--webapi-using-arm-template.md

 I like JSON and with the tools above the experience becomes ok.

 Creating an ARM-template from scratch is absolutely possible, but why?
-Head on over to the [quick-start gallery](https://azure.microsoft.com/en-us/resources/templates/) and find one that is cloest to your need.
+Head on over to the [quick-start gallery](https://azure.microsoft.com/en-us/resources/templates/) and find one that is closet to your need.

 I searched for `web sql` and found [this template that seems to be close](https://azure.microsoft.com/en-us/resources/templates/web-app-sql-database/).